On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz

-The idea is to show first the inequality for the linear part $\gam (y)$, and then extend it to $\vb g_I$.
-In particular we want to relate the norm $\norm{y-z}_2 = \inner{y-z}{y-z}$, computed with respect to the euclidean scalar product, with the norm of $\gam (y)$ w. r. t. another inner product.
-Exploiting \eqref{eq::gamma}, one see that
+{To show Theorem \ref{thm:main_theorem} we first show the inequality \eqref{eq::basic_inequality} for the linear part $\gam (y)$, and then, in the following subsection, extend it to $\vb g_I$.} In particular we want to relate the norm $\norm{y-z}_2 = \inner{y-z}{y-z}$, computed with respect to the Euclidean scalar product, with the norm of $\gam (y)$ w. r. t. another inner product.
+Exploiting \eqref{eq::gamma}, one sees that

 where $\inner{\cdummy}{\cdummy}_{\vb N_I}$ denotes the inner product induced by $\vb N_I$: $\inner{\bm \lambda}{\bm \lambda}_{\vb N_I} = \bm \lambda^t N_I \bm \lambda$.
 Notice that both $\vb N_I$ and $\vb N_I^{-1}$ define an inner product since they are positive definite.